Kwirtz/novelpy/docs/source/indicators.rst

    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest.
    :param int focal_year: The year to start the accumulation of co-occurence matrices.
-   :param int starting_year: The accumulation of co-occurence starting at year.
+   :param int starting_year: The accumulation of co-occurence starting at year starting_year.
    :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
    :param str db_name: Name of the MongoDB.
    :param str community_algorithm: The name of the community algorithm to be used.
+   :param bool density: If True, save an array where each cell is the score of a combination.
+If False, save only the percentile of this array

    :return: